 Each of the eight landowing groups (see below map) is represented by a Trustee and three delegates; these 32 representatives form the members of the Tiwi Land Council.
-An Executive Management Committee is drawn from the Land Council, consisting of the Chair, Deputy Chair and eight Land Council members.
+An Management Committee is drawn from the Land Council, consisting of the Chair, Deputy Chair and eight Land Council members.

-Staff enagaged to support Trustees and Land Council members include Chief Executive Officer, General Manager, Chief Financial Officer, Principal Legal Officer, Financial Manager, Registrar, Senior Administration Officer, Executive Officer, Receptionist with additional positions of Anthropologist, Resource & Environment Officer, Natural Resource Support Officer, and Grant Writer now approved for the 2020 financial year.
-A request has also been submitted to re-allocate funds from the Advisor to the Accountable Authority to that of a Policy Officer which will assist in goal setting and strategic planning moving forward.
+Staff enagaged to support Trustees and Land Council members include Chief Executive Officer, Adviser to the CEO, Chief Financial Officer, Principal Legal Officer, Financial Manager, Registrar, Executive Officer, Receptionist, Anthropologist, Resource & Environment Officer, Grant Officer, Economic Development and Policy Officer, and Project Officer.

 Land Council members, in conjunction with staff, will undertake individual clan meetings and consultations on-island and at the Darwin office.
-A two-year focus on caputuring Registrar information will be conducted at these meetings.
+A two-year focus on caputuring Traditional Owner Registrar information will be conducted at these meetings.

-It is also envisaged there will be an opportunity for personal development for Executive members through the implementation of a yet to be developed 'performance review' type platform which will identify strengths and weaknesses of members to assist in building individual/collective capacity.
+It is also envisaged there will be an opportunity for personal development for Management Committee members through the implementation of a yet to be developed 'performance review' type platform which will identify strengths and opportunities of members to assist in building individual/collective capacity.